sevkeifert/fluidsynth-gui/README.txt

 FUTURE MAINTENANCE
 -------------------------------------------------------------------------------

+If the software breaks at some point, one possible cause is syntax or Python libraries have changed, and the code needs to be updated to use your version of Python.

-If the software breaks at some point, the likely cause is the fluidsynth command line method names have changed, or the format of the returned data has changed.
-You can use the command line interface to verify that the string formats are the same as referenced in the comments above each low-level cmd function call.
+Another the likely cause is the fluidsynth commands have changed (or the format of the returned data has changed).
+You can use the command line interface to verify that the string formats are the same as referenced in the comments above each low-level cmd() function call.

 Here are all the FluidSynth command definitions used: